plurb/Aetherwynn-Unstable-Isotopes/Classes/Barbarian/Barbarian Class.md

 * You cannot cast spells or concentrate on spells or effects.
 * Your Rage lasts until the end of your next turn, but it ends early if you become unconscious.
 You can extend your Rage to the end of your next turn by attacking a creature, taking damage, making a Strength check, or using a bonus action to extend it.
 You can maintain your Rage for up to 10 minutes.

-Once you use this ability, you must finish a short or long rest before you can use it again.
-As you gain Barbarian levels, you can use this ability an additional number of times between each short or long rest, as shown in the Rages column on the Barbarian table above.